 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-Two factors greatly increase the risk of oral and oropharyngeal cancer:
+Two factors that greatly increase the risk of oral and oropharyngeal cancer are:

 Tobacco .
 Using tobacco, including cigarettes, cigars, pipes, chewing tobacco, and snuff, is the single largest risk factor for head and neck cancer.
 Eighty-five percent (85%) of head and neck cancer is linked to tobacco use.
 Pipe smoking in particular has been linked to cancer in the part of the lips that touch the pipe stem.
 Chewing tobacco or snuff is associated with a 50% increase in the risk of developing cancer in the cheeks, gums, and inner surface of the lips where the tobacco has the most contact.
 Secondhand smoke may also increase a person’s risk of head and neck cancer.

 Alcohol .
 Frequent and heavy consumption of alcohol increases the risk of head and neck cancer, and using alcohol and tobacco together increases this risk even more.

 Other factors that can raise a person’s risk of developing oral and oropharyngeal cancer include:

 Prolonged sun exposure.
 Prolonged sun exposure is linked to cancer in the lip area.
-To reduce your risk of lip cancer, reduce your exposure to sunlight and other sources of ultraviolent (UV) light.
+To reduce your risk of lip cancer, decrease your exposure to sunlight and other sources of ultraviolent (UV) light.
 Read more about protecting your skin from the sun .